Indicia-Team/warehouse/README.md

 You can examine the database with pgAdmin at http://localhost:8070.
 Any mail sent by the warehouse can be viewed at http://localhost:8025.

+### Unit testing
+There is a separate Docker configuration for unit testing which can be run up by `cd docker` then `./phpunit.sh`.
+This replicates the unit testing performed when you push commits to the repository, enabling you to create and debug tests locally.
+It uses its own volume for the database so won't overwrite any setup you have.
+It also saves and restores any config files that are modified by testing.